Buying a House or Flat

 Conveyancer’s fees and disbursements

-- Our fee 0.6% of the price being paid plus VAT plus an additional fee of £300.00 plus VAT where we are dealing with the purchase of a flat.
-Subject to a minimum fee of £750 plus VAT
+- Our fee 0.6% of the price being paid plus VAT (subject to a minimum fee of £750 plus VAT).
+We will charge an additional fee of £300.00 plus VAT where we are dealing with the purchase of a flat.

 - Search fees £400.00